Ricardomol/pazdera.github.io/_posts/2015-09-28-marketing-for-open-source-projects-3.md

 Tailor your content for the members of the communities around these projects and if it’s useful, people will look at it.
-While you’re piggybacking on the popularity of an existing project, you also spread the word about it.
+While you’re piggybacking on the popularity of an existing project, you're also spreading the word about it.

 Unless you’re trying to stir controversy, there’s no reason why the authors of those projects shouldn’t be pleased about you writing about them and they might